apostl87/nionswift_atom_manipulator/README.md

 Single-atom manipulation tool for Nion Swift

 -----
-**Prerequisite**
+**Prerequisites**
 --
-Anaconda environment with Nion Swift installed (see https://nionswift.readthedocs.io/en/stable/installation.html)
+Anaconda/Miniconda environment with Nion Swift installed (see https://nionswift.readthedocs.io/en/stable/installation.html)

 -----
 **Installation**
 --

-1. Activate the Anaconda environment with a Nion Swift installation.
+1. Activate the Anaconda/Miniconda environment with your Nion Swift installation.
 Install the required Python packages, which are listed below (see also requirements.txt).
 These will not be installed in step 3.
     - numpy
     - scipy
     - matplotlib